ipfs/ipfs-docs/docs/how-to/nat-configuration.md

 If your router supports UPnP, IPFS will attempt to automatically allow inbound traffic to access your local content.
 Some home routers may need to be configured to explicitly enable UPnP.
 We are unable to give detailed information about each router's settings and preferences here.
 Search your router manufacturer's website for _UPnP_.

-### Use DCUtR holepunching
+### Use DCUtR hole punching

 As of Kubo v0.13, [DCUtR hole punching is enabled by default](https://github.com/ipfs/kubo/blob/master/docs/changelogs/v0.13.md#-relay-v2-client-with-auto-discovery-swarmrelayclient).

-DCUtR holepunching has various drawbacks and tradeoffs.
+DCUtR hole punching has various drawbacks and tradeoffs.
 Currently, the connection signaling goes through a relay, which adds an average latency of 5 seconds when opening a connection.
 Once a direct connection is established, latency is normal.
-Additionally, DCUtR holepunching does not have a 100% success rate and can fail.
-For a deeper dive into how holepunching works in Kubo, its drawbacks, and more information on using DCUtR, see the [_Hole punching in libp2p - Overcoming Firewalls_ blog post](https://blog.ipfs.tech/2022-01-20-libp2p-hole-punching/).
+Additionally, DCUtR hole punching does not have a 100% success rate and can fail.
+For a deeper dive into how hole punching works in Kubo, its drawbacks, and more information on using DCUtR, see the [_Hole punching in libp2p - Overcoming Firewalls_ blog post](https://blog.ipfs.tech/2022-01-20-libp2p-hole-punching/).

 Because of these drawbacks, you may want to use another solution, like manual port forwarding.
 To enable manual port forwarding, see the instructions below.